inucreativehrd21/TextMining/README.md

-# Korean PDF Keyword Analysis & Co-occurrence Network Tool
+# Python Textmining

-A comprehensive tool for extracting keywords from Korean PDF documents and analyzing their co-occurrence networks.
+A comprehensive tool for Textmining

 ## Features